MicrosoftDocs/memdocs/memdocs/configmgr/develop/core/servers/console/console-extension-register.md

 > [!IMPORTANT]
 > - Currently only technical preview versions of Configuration Manager can get console extensions from the [Community hub](../../../../core/servers/manage/community-hub.md).
 > - Importing an unsigned extension can be done with [technical preview version 2105.2](../../../../core/get-started/2021/technical-preview-2105-2.md#bkmk_ext) or later.
+Unsigned extensions are for local import and testing purposes only.
 > - If you are using Configuration Manager version 2103, you can test your own extensions by [importing them locally](../../../../core/servers/manage/admin-console-extensions.md#bkmk_local_install), but the extension must be signed to import.
 ## Prerequisites